dwiptrhutami/Thunderbird-Email-Automation/README.md

 ## Features

 - **Send Email** — Compose and send emails with or without attachments via SMTP
-- **Read Email** — Fetch and parse emails from your inbox using IMAP
+- **Read Email** — Fetch and parse emails from your inbox using MBOX File
 - **Download Attachments** — Automatically save email attachments to a local directory

 ## Requirements